USCbiostats/barry/README.md

 * Discrete Exponential Family Models module (DEFMs).
 * Pooled DEFMs.

+To use barry, you can either download the entire repository or, since it is header-only, the single header version [`barry.hpp`](barry.hpp).

-This was created and maintained by [Dr. George G. Vega Yon](https://ggvy.cl) as part of his doctoral dissertation ["Essays on Bioinformatics and Social Network Analysis: Statistical and Computational Methods for Complex Systems."](http://digitallibrary.usc.edu/digital/collection/p15799coll89/id/348731/rec/1)
+This library was created and maintained by [Dr. George G. Vega Yon](https://ggvy.cl) as part of his doctoral dissertation ["Essays on Bioinformatics and Social Network Analysis: Statistical and Computational Methods for Complex Systems."](http://digitallibrary.usc.edu/digital/collection/p15799coll89/id/348731/rec/1)

 # Examples